 Question: Are you then seeking to ‘heal the rift’ between Christians and Jews?

-In the light of this history marked by hatred and persecution, rabbinical Judaism and Constantinian Christianity cannot be reconciled except perhaps to tolerate each other from a distance.
-For those seeking authentic Christianity as its founders intended, however, the obvious antidote for this condition is to re-establish the connection between Judaism and Christianity in the Hebrew roots of the New Covenant.
+In the light of this history marked by hatred and persecution, Talmudic Judaism and Constantinian Christianity cannot be reconciled except perhaps to tolerate each other from a distance.
+For those seeking authentic Biblical faith as YHWH and the founders of Christianity intended, however, the obvious antidote for this condition is to re-establish the connection between Judaism and Christianity in the Jewish roots of the New Covenant.
 Those who understand this believe that this is not only necessary, but is prophesied to occur by the Apostle Paul in Romans 9-11.
 Not only are we seeking to heal the rift, we are seeking to restore the ‘one new man’ as the people of God (Ephesians 2:11-22).

 As a noun then, my use of the term Judeo-Christian describes a Christian person who believes that authentic Christianity is simply the fulfillment of the Jewish New Covenant described in the Tanakh, specifically referenced in Jeremiah 31:31-34, Ezekiel 36:22-38; and by Jesus in the Gospels as He celebrated the Passover before His death (Matthew 26:26-29, Mark 14:22-26, Luke 22:19-20, and retold in 1 Corinthians 11:23-26).
 As such, Christianity can only be truly understood in its original Jewish context.
 Simply put, a Judeo-Christian is a person who sees Christianity from the lens of its original Jewish perspective and seeks to practice Biblical faith from this vantage point.